Conference Calling Challenge with MagicJack

-Conference calling with magicJack is different than ‘normal’ conference calling.
-Most phone companies allow you to make 3 way phone calls, typically by allowing you to call one party, put them on hold, then call a second party and connect the two.
-There are some variations on this theme, but that’s the gist of it – you’re the hub, and you control the timing of the call.
+Conference calling with magicJack is different than ‘normal' conference calling.
+Most phone companies allow you to make 3 way phone calls.
+Typically you call one party, put them on hold, then call a second party and connect the two.
+There are some variations on that theme, but that's the gist of it – you're the hub, and you control the timing of the call.

 Three Way Calling

 MagicJack handles 3 way phone calls differently.
-It’s less convenient, but it’s doable.
-You’ll need to arrange to have the two parties call you at specified times.
-Once you have the first caller on the line and the second caller rings in, you must put the first caller on hold (use flash to connect the second caller), then press ## to connect with both callers.
+It's less convenient, but it's doable.
+You'll need to arrange to have the two parties call you at specified times.
+Once you have the first caller on the line and the second caller rings in, you must put the first caller on hold by using “flash” to connect the second caller.
+Once they're both connected, press ## to connect to both callers and connect them with each other.
 To terminate the three way call, dial #*.
 It is a patched together solution which many find unusable.
 Google Voice has cobbled together 3 way and 4 way calling capability in a similar manner.
 You may find it more convenient to use your cell phone to make the call in a more conventional manner.
-Nearly all cell phone providers offer 3 way calling as part of their standard plan – but make sure your plan can accommodate the extra minutes used when connected to both callers!
+Nearly all cell phone providers offer 3 way calling as part of their standard plan – but know you're burning plan minutes used when connected to both callers!

 - The second solution applies only to magicJack customers, giving them the option to create a pinless conference room.
 This frees the attendees from having to remember and enter the 10 digit pin number.
 Attendees simply dial the pinless conference number which you furnish, at the time which you arrange.
-MagicJack customers can set up this option by logging into their account, hovering the cursor over the “Call Features” tab, and selecting “Pinless Conference” from the dropdown.
+MagicJack customers can set up this option by logging into their account and selecting “Pinless Conference” from the “Call Features” dropdown.
 The pinless conference number is free, but remains available for only 30 days from its last use.
 If it expires, simply log in again to obtain a new number.